-For citizens inducted into the army as conscripts, both initial compulsory service and reserve duty after its completion are compensated by cash benefits.
 In the former case, this is a relatively recent innovation, consisting of a discharge benefit (dependent on time served and the type of service) granted following the completion of a full term of duty.
-The programme directed to reservists is designed to deal with absence from work and consequential loss of earnings.
+The programme directed at reservists is designed to deal with absence from work and consequential loss of earnings.
 Financial compensation for individuals serving in the military reserves was first introduced in 1952 (Nitzan 1975).
-Funded through employer contributions, it initially provided wage-earners partial compensation for workdays lost due to reserve duty.
+Funded through employer contributions, it initially provided wage earners with partial compensation for work days lost due to reserve duty.